Mobile menu

 Step Beyond Celiac Virtual

-Here’s an easy way to support celiac disease research: sign up for our annual virtual Step Beyond Celiac, presented by DiGiorno, Jack’s, and California Pizza Kitchen!
-Participants in our virtual event can walk, run, bike or roll 3.1 miles anywhere, anytime this May, which is Celiac Awareness Month.
-Any and all proceeds will go toward our work to find treatments and a cure for celiac disease, and our top fundraisers will receive fabulous, gluten-free prizes, donated by our generous sponsors.
+Support our work by signing up for the annual virtual Step Beyond Celiac, presented by Takeda, DiGiorno, Jack’s, and California Pizza Kitchen!
+Participants in the virtual event can walk, run, bike or roll 3.1 miles anywhere, anytime this May, which is Celiac Awareness Month.
+Proceeds will go toward our work to find treatments and a cure for celiac disease, and our top fundraisers will receive fabulous, gluten-free prizes, donated by our generous sponsors.

 Learn more and register